NuevoFoundation/workshops/content/english/security/answer-key/_index.md

 ---
 title: "Answer Key - Security"
 description: "Easy reference answer key for the security curriculum"
-draft: true
+draft: false
 hidden: true
 weight: 5
 ---

 ### Solution
-In our *Spy Game* the passwords "Ilovesoccer" and "12345678" are weak and can be easily hacked/guessed by a malicious person.
+In our *Spy Game* the passwords "Ilovemypet" and "12345678" are weak and can be easily hacked/guessed by a malicious person.